 - 1 serving udon noodles (fresh, dried, pre-cooked, or frozen)

-- 1 pasteurized egg (or egg yolk or onsen tamago)
+- 1 pasteurized egg, egg yolk, or onsen tamago (Japanese hot spring egg)

-- ¾ Tbsp dashi soy sauce (regular soy sauce can be substituted, although the flavor diminishes)
+- ¾ Tbsp dashi soy sauce (You can substitute regular soy sauce, though the flavor will be slightly different.)

 - greens onions / scallions (thinly sliced)